Black veteran groups seek policy agenda on racial inequities

 His experience seeking treatment through the veterans health care system was plagued with challenges, he said.
 After navigating the system as a Black veteran, he wondered if he might help others find more culturally competent services that the federal government seemed ill-equipped to provide.

-Testimonies like Dabney’s will be shared at the first-ever national policy conference for Black veterans in Washington on Thursday.
-Representatives from nearly 20 advocacy groups for service members of color plan to collaborate on a legislative agenda to address longstanding racial, economic and social inequities facing more than 2 million Black American veterans.
+Testimony like Dabney’s was being shared at the first-ever national policy conference for Black veterans in Washington on Thursday.
+Representatives from nearly 20 advocacy groups for service members of color were collaborating on a legislative agenda addressing longstanding racial, economic and social inequities facing more than 2 million Black American veterans.

-“For many people from Black and brown (veterans) communities, we’re starting from a different place in life,” the 42-year-old war veteran said.
+“For many people from Black and brown (veterans) communities, we’re starting from a different place in life,” said Dabney, 42.
 “Being able to talk to people who started from that place, who have a mindset similar to yours as they went through the military, has a different meaning to us.”

 “The system isn’t accommodating us, we’re accommodating it,” said Victor LaGroon, chairman of the Black Veterans Empowerment Council, which organized Thursday’s conference.
 “We’ve got to have these systemic and legislative discussions because, until there’s full transparency and accountability, people are going to continue to skirt the issues.”